LeGarrette Blount: 2016 season

 Blount finished the season with 1,161 rushing yards, the eighth highest total in the league, and the most for a Patriots running back since Stevan Ridley's 1,263 rushing yards in 2012.
 His 18 touchdowns were a league high, making him the first Patriot in franchise history to lead the league in rushing touchdowns.
 His 18 total touchdowns for the season is tied for second with tight end Rob Gronkowski in Patriots history, and second only to Randy Moss's 23 receiving touchdowns in 2007.
 The Patriots finished the season 14–2 and earned a first round bye.
-In the Divisional Round against the Houston Texans, he had 31 rushing yards in the 34–16 victory.
-In the AFC Championship against the Pittsburgh Steelers, he finished with 47 rushing yards and a touchdown in the 36–17 victory to reach Super Bowl LI.
+In the Divisional Round against the Texans, he had 31 rushing yards in the 34–16 victory.
+In the AFC Championship against the Steelers, he finished with 47 rushing yards and a touchdown in the 36–17 victory to reach Super Bowl LI.
 Blount fumbled in Falcons' territory in the second quarter when game was scoreless.
-The Patriots trailed 28–3 in the third quarter, but rallied all the way back to win the game by a score of 34–28 against the Atlanta Falcons.
-The Super Bowl featured the first overtime game in Super Bowl history and the largest comeback in Super Bowl history.
 Blount had 11 carries for a team-high 31 rushing yards.
 He was ranked 80th by his peers on the NFL Top 100 Players of 2017.